-Optional Step: If you selected Comments or No changes, you can exempt groups of users from the restrictions selected above.
-Additional users can be exempt by selecting More Users and then following Word’s simple user-verification process.
+If you selected Comments or No changes, you can exempt groups of users from the restrictions selected above.
+Additional users can be exempt by selecting More Users and then following Word’s user-verification process.

 The option to exempt users isn’t available if you chose the Track changes or Filling in forms options.

-8. Enter a password in the Start Enforcing Protection dialog box and then select OK.
+- Enter and then reenter a password in the Start Enforcing Protection dialog box.